-Steepface Hill ascent, Hakatere Conservation Park, Canterbury NZ
+Steepface Hill ascent, Mount Hutt Conservation Area, Canterbury NZ

-Really excellent views over the braided Rakaia River and countless mountains on this big ascent up Steepface Hill (1876m) in Hakatere Conservation Park.
+Really excellent views over the braided Rakaia River and countless mountains on this big ascent up Steepface Hill (1876m) in Mount Hutt Conservation Area.

 Since moving to Canterbury (NZ) in Autumn 2020 I’d had my eyes on Mt Hutt (2185m), the high point of a prominent mountain range bordering the Rakaia River.
 This would be a big walk with limited winter daylight hours, so a good plan B was to first climb a peak at the northern end of this range, Steepface Hill (1876m): a 1500m vertical climb over just four kilometres, and the only ridge on the route up is mostly flat.
 It’s all in the name!
 It’s not all about the steepness though, because the views of the Rakaia River and countless surrounding peaks were just fabulous.
 Also very cool was Terrible Gully at the start, a rather jagged waterway cut out of the hillside.

 Definitely worth the effort if you don’t mind a very steep climb off-track.
 Track notes at the end.
 And if you are keen for a really big day out, then you can walk along the ridge to Mt Hutt (2185m).
 I did this in March 2023 – see that blog post here.

 Steepface Hill ascent: The Scenery